mauroservienti/NServiceBus.IntegrationTesting/README.md

 - it's exercising the real production endpoints
 - it's asserting on the end-to-end choreography, for example it's checking that a saga was invoked and/or a message handler was invoked

-When the test is started, it sends an initial `AMessage` message to trigger the choreography, and then it lets the endpoints involved do their job untill a specific condition is met.
+When the test is started, it sends an initial `AMessage` message to trigger the choreography, and then it lets the endpoints involved do their job until a specific condition is met.
 In this sample the `done` condition is quite complex:

 - An couple of handlers and a saga need to be invoked
 - Or there are failed messages